-In 2015, a base tax was applied to both residential and commercial properties, and was set at $167.69 for land and $503.06 for improvements.
-For 2016, the base tax is set at $390.82 for land and $390.81 for improvements.
-Under the Taxation Policy adopted by Council (which can be viewed at the link to the right), the goal is for the revenue raised through the base tax to eventually be set at 40% of the total municipal levy.
+Under the Taxation Policy adopted by Council, the goal is for the revenue raised through the base tax to be set at 40% of the total municipal levy.

-In 2015 the City began implementing a base tax on each legal parcel (how many parcels make up a property will be determined by ISC (Information Services Corporation) and whether those parcels are determined to be legal size as per the zoning bylaw).
+Since 2015 the City has implemented a base tax on each legal parcel (how many parcels make up a property will be determined by ISC (Information Services Corporation) and whether those parcels are determined to be legal size as per the zoning bylaw).
 Owners have the ability to amalgamate adjacent lots through ISC to reduce the number of base tax they pay on their property.
 For more information on this process, Click Here or contact ISC.

 Long Term Care Facility Levy

 The Long Term Care Facility Levy was first introduced in 2013 in order to fund the City's $4,000,000 portion of the Pioneer Lodge replacement.
 A flat fee of $125.00 per residence, or per unit for duplexes and multi-unit properties, is added to the taxes to cover this cost.
 These funds are placed in a reserve account and can only be used for this specific project.
-It is expected that there will be $820,000 in reserve by the end of 2016.
+It is expected that there will be just over $1.3 million in reserve by the end of 2018.
 This levy will remain in place until the City's share (including any borrowing required) is paid off.

 Where Property Tax Dollars Go

 Below is a graph that shows a rough breakdown of how revenue raised from property tax dollars is spent.
 These are the City's expenses after grants, user fees, and other revenue sources are accounted for.
 Budgets and Financial Statements are also available on the Financial Statements page.

 - Bylaws and Policies